kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 	+ Addition of Rust into Linux, what has it done and what will it do?
 	+ Anymore progress from Apple/MS?
 	+ Are there any solutions/improvements appearing that aren't Rust?
+	+ Refer back to Google & Android 13
 + Focusing on Rust;
 	+ Discuss how Volvo and other automotive companies are carrying out Research regarding Rust.
 	+ DRM driver w/ Linux on Apple silicon